ericbulloch/kwmd/README.md

 `ssh -p 2222 user@target.thm`

-## Hydra
+## SSH Brute Force

-If I have found a username (for example, bob) but do not know the password, I will run hydra using the rockyou.txt wordlist to see if I can find the password and log into the server.
+SSH does have some CVEs (Common Vulnerabilites and Exposures) but I rarely have to use them in a capture the flag event.
+Usually I will need to brute force SSH because I have found a username (for example, bob) but do not know the password, I will run Hydra using the rockyou.txt wordlist to see if I can find the password and log into the server.
 Using [the example found here](tools/hydra.md#ssh), I run:

 `hydra -l bob -P /usr/share/wordlists/rockyou.txt 10.10.1.1 ssh`

+There are other tools that can do this as well but I prefer Hydra.

 # SMB